sheffdatasoc/2025-26/Digital_Twin_Workshop/README.md

 ## 🎯 Overview

 This workshop provides a hands-on introduction to digital twin technology using a simulated manufacturing environment.
-You'll work with virtual machines, conveyor belts, and sorting systems that mirror real-world industrial processes.
+You'll work with a Sorting Machine, Conveyor Belt and a Vacuum Gripper.

 ## 🚀 Quick Start Guide